dochy-ksti/munyorunyoru/whats_dsl.md

 It is also possible to embed languages such as Lua in the Munyo language.
 However, in the Munyo language, '\\' and ‘|’ are special characters, so you will need to swap them with other characters(before parsing Munyo and before executing Lua script).
 ```
+|| Set the default type of every line 'Lua'.
+|| To capture every text in a line, You can use RestOf(See HTML sample3)
 >>Lua
 io.write("Please enter the value in meters: \n")
 meter = io.read()